List of Hogan's Heroes characters: Colonel Klink

 Kommandant Oberst (Colonel) Wilhelm Klink (portrayed by Werner Klemperer) is an old-line Luftwaffe officer of Prussian descent.
-He is gullible, cowardly, vain, inept, and often clueless.
+He is officious, gullible, cowardly, vain, inept, and often clueless.
 He is a veteran aviator of the First World War and can be seen wearing an Iron Cross First Class, along with the 1939 clasp for a second award (spange), Ground Assault Badge of the Luftwaffe, and the Pilot's Badge.
 The first class Iron Cross implies that he has also earned both the Iron Cross Second Class and the Honor Cross for service in World War I.

 After failing his entrance exams for law or medical school, he received an appointment to a military academy and graduated 95th in his class.
 Stuck at the rank of colonel for twenty years with an efficiency rating "a few points above miserable", he is the only member of his class still in the Luftwaffe who has not risen to the rank of general.
 As far as the Wehrmacht knows, no prisoner has ever escaped Stalag 13 during Klink's command, a record he frequently touts.
 Klink always wears a monocle on his left eye and often carries a riding crop.
 Klink is, for the most part, portrayed as a cowardly and muddling career officer rather than a stereotypical evil German or ardent Nazi.
 Klink is easily manipulated by Hogan through a combination of flattery, chicanery, and playing on Klink's fear of being sent to the Russian Front or being arrested by the Gestapo.
-Although Klink tries to keep his relationship with Hogan at arm's length, he frequently seeks Hogan's advice when faced with professional challenges, which Hogan typically uses as an opportunity to help the Allied cause.
+Although Klink tries to keep their relationship at arm's length, he appears to genuinely like Hogan and frequently seeks his advice when faced with professional and personal challenges, which Hogan typically uses as an opportunity to help the Allied cause.
 Klink is an enthusiastic but untalented violinist.

 Klemperer reprised his role as Colonel Klink outside of the series twice: once in a cameo in a 1966 episode of Batman, and again in a 1993 episode of The Simpsons: